alialavia/binson/README.md

 This implementation targets embedded devices, thus is focused on minimum memory and flash footprints.

+You can use binsoncore.h for minimum memory footprint.
+It doesn't allocate any dynamic memory.
+For a sample usage take a look at testsiute/testcore.c.

+You can also use binson.h which creates more advanced data structure and should offer faster lookup.
+For a sample usage take a look at testsuite/test.c.

 Binson creates a dynamic array.
 Each element has a type and two pointers to key and value pairs in the bson.
 Type field is 1 byte, and key and value pointers are 4 bytes each (on a 32-bit address bus system), hence total dynamic memory allocated would be (1+4+4 = 9) x number of elements in bson.